2024-08-26

 Create a project that will make use of the registry.

-Create a directory in the root of your project, named .cargo
+Create a directory in the root of your project, named .cargo, and add a

 [registries]